dani-77/d77void_install/README.md

-This is a install guide for d77void (a simple respin of Void GNU/Linux made with WM)
+This is a install guide for d77void (a simple respin of Void GNU/Linux with a Window Manager)

-This gyude was made using mdBook.
+This guide was made using mdBook.
 To see the book in your browser, it is required mdBook, mdbook-toc and mdbook-admonish.

 You can install them like this on Void or any derivative.